 Many women think eating too much protein will result in big, bulky muscle.
 Wrong – even if all we did was eat protein, we’re missing the one very thing that would take us from She-Ra to He-Man – testosterone.
 This muscle building hormone is the key to adding an abundance of muscle.
 Instead of gaining massive amounts of muscle, eating more protein can help gain feminine curves.
-Confused and misinformed on this magically macro, read on and learn why its important to keep this nutrient high and plentiful when it comes to getting a lean body.
+Confused and misinformed on this magical macro, read on and learn why its important to keep this nutrient high and plentiful when it comes to getting a lean body.

 So What is Protein Anyway?

 Protein is the main building blocks of living tissue.
 Virtually every part of the human body is composed of protein – most importantly our muscles.
-Protein is made up of chains of amino acids – the building blocks.
+It is made up of chains of amino acids – the building blocks.
 Our bodies make 12 of these amino acids, but the remaining 8 must come from the foods we eat.
 A complete protein contains all 8 of these essential amino acids.

 Real Truth Bomb #1 – Helps You Burn More Calories